Keluang Man (film)

 Keluang Man is a 2025 Malaysian superhero film based on the eponymous Malaysian animated series by UAS Animation Studio.
 Produced by Astro Shaw and Pasal Productions, it is a live-action film based on the animated series created by the late Kamn Ismail, and will be the first fully live-action film from a Malaysian animation series of the 1990s.
-The film will be directed, written and produced by Anwari Ashraf, who co-wrote it with Roshfaizal Ariffin, Luqman Sheikh Ghazali, Natasha Azlan and Zulaikha Zakaria.
+The film is directed, written and produced by Anwari Ashraf, who co-wrote it with Roshfaizal Ariffin, Luqman Sheikh Ghazali, Natasha Azlan and Zulaikha Zakaria.
 It stars Nas-T as Borhan, Remy Ishak as Shamsir, Rosyam Nor as Ahmad and Anwaar Beg Moghal as Inspector Sahab.

-The film was planned by Astro Shaw Writers' Room since 2019, led by Anwari and Roshfaizal.
+The film was in planning by Astro Shaw Writers' Room since 2019, led by Anwari and Roshfaizal.
 Development began in May 2023, when Anwari revealed the front page of the script through his social media.
 Nas-T was chosen as the main character through casting on social media from July to August 2023.
 Principal photography ran from May 2024 to July 2024, after the Eid al-Fitr month on Bandar Malaysia TUDM, Kluang, Johor, Perak and Klang Valley.

+A follow-up, Keluang Man: The Series, is currently in production and will be released as part of the Astro Originals.